Skip to main content

 Modern Frameworks: React and Vue #

-As the W3C standardized the DOM, Javascript became an international standard through ECMA, and the work of WASP (the Web Standards Project) helped to push the browser vendors to implement the standards, the need for jQuery was reduced but never eliminated (we'll revisit this later).
+As the W3C standardized the DOM, Javascript became an international standard through ECMA, and the work of WASP (the Web Standards Project) helped to push the browser vendors to implement the standards, the need for jQuery was reduced but never eliminated (the second beta for jQuery 4.0 was released in July 2024).
 These new frameowkrs were built to work with the new standards and mostly ignored browser-specific code.

 Framework/Library Year Released Key Features/Significance